studiochampgauche/wordpress-boilerplate/README.md

-> [!CAUTION]
-> Don't use our node modules online.
-Only locally for run Gulp.
->
-> For this repo and v3 repo.

 > [!IMPORTANT]
 > Version 3 is arriving quietly and will work if you download it from v3 branch.
 Put a look on [project](https://github.com/users/studiochampgauche/projects/1) if you want follow the progress.
 >